GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/readme.md

 use, and a sample script that it runs.

 ## How to run the sample

 The overview for configuring and running this sample is as follows:

 1. Create a project and other cloud resources.
 2. Clone or download the sample code.
-3. Specify cron jobs in a YAML file.
+3. Create the Cloud Pub/Sub topic.
-4. Deploy the App Engine application.
+4. Create the Cloud Scheduler job.
 5. Run a utility on Compute Engine that monitors the Cloud Pub/Sub topic for messages. and, on detecting one, runs a sample script locally on the instance.